All Texas schools, homeschool co-ops, and organizations with the desire to educate the youth of Texas can reserve a Discovery Trunk.

-All birds have the same life cycle from egg, to young bird or chick, to adult, but there are many differences along the way.
-This trunk will delve into the life cycle and life of a bird, including behaviors such as migration, songs, and human encounters.
-Materials include life cycle posters, egg models, bird calls, migration maps, and aligning books and lessons.
+All birds have the same life cycle from egg -> chick -> adult, but there are many differences along the way.
+This trunk will delve into the life cycle and life of a bird, including behavior, migration, songs, and human encounters.
+Materials include life cycle posters, egg models, calls, migration maps, and books and lessons.

 This trunk opens students’ eyes to the various facets of water, from raindrops to aquifers.
 Students will be challenged to think about where water comes from, how it got there, where it ends up, and how it is being used.
 CONSERVATION is the main message!